enourbakhsh/SkyLink/README.md

 ```
 pip install git+https://github.com/enourbakhsh/skylink
 ```
+I strongly recommend doing this in a conda environment.

 ## Common Installation Issues
 This package takes advantage of `f-strings` which were introduced with Python 3.6.
 In order python versions, an f-string will result in a syntax error.

 Make sure you have an updated version of `setuptools` before installing `SkyLink`.
 A simple `pip install setuptools -U` does it for you.

 For most users, all the dependencies will install automatically.
 However, some might encounter issues with the `networkit` package.
-If you are one of those users, please follow the instructions [here](https://github.com/networkit/networkit).
+If you are one of those users, try `conda install networkit` and if that fails follow the instructions [here](https://github.com/networkit/networkit).
 `networkit` requires [CMake](https://cmake.org/install/) 3.5 or higher.
 Make sure you check this by running the command `cmake --version` in your terminal.

+In case `pip` gives you a `gcc` error while installing `psutil`, try `conda install psutil` before installing `SkyLink` ([source](https://github.com/ray-project/ray/issues/1340)).

 ## Citing SkyLink
 You can cite `SkyLink` using the following BibTex reference format: